Endocarditis

 Tests

-Because endocarditis can have many causes, your doctor will likely perform multiple tests before confirming a diagnosis.
+Because this infection can have many causes, your doctor will likely perform multiple tests before confirming a diagnosis.
 Our specialists may recommend one or more diagnostic and imaging procedures.

 Cardiac Catheterization